arjanvdmeij/msp4-bricksticker/README.md

-In the [**Word document**](https://github.com/arjanvdmeij/msp4-bricksticker/blob/master/MSP-4-Brickstickershop.docx) in the root of the repository, a chapter is dedicated to the tests, including screenshots of manual testing, overview of automated tests and the result as Travis relays.
+In the [**Word document**](https://github.com/arjanvdmeij/msp4-bricksticker/blob/master/MSP-4-Brickstickershop.docx) in the root of the repository, a chapter is dedicated to the tests, including manual testing, overview and screenshots of automated tests and the result as Travis relays.
 Each app contains a `tests.py` file.
 In order to run all tests manually instead of using Travis, go to a terminal prompt, and enter `python3 manage.py test` to run all tests.
 In order to run tests for a specific app, enter (e.g.) `python3 manage.py products` where products is the app to run the tests for.